 This is NOT a bedtime story for kids.

-ADIEU has a tentative publication date of 2020.
+ADIEU has no current publication date (sorry).